CodeYourFuture/DocsV2/course-processes/before-the-course/student-interviews/interview-technical.md

 ## Rubric

-For each question consider the following areas
+You may have asked more than one question, or you may have only had time for one.
+For each question you asked, consider the following areas.
+Now, overall, place the candidate on the scale provided.

 ### Understanding the question \(forget about the answer for now\)

 * Clearly understood the question
 * Maybe understood the question
-* Probably didn't understand the question
+* Probably didn't understand the questions
 * I had no chance to assess this

 ### Approach

 * Showed an excellent approach to the question
-* Showed partial signs of a good approach to the question
+* Showed partial signs of a good approach to the questions
 * Showed a poor approach \(e.g. helplessness\)
 * I had no chance to assess this